Only this pageAll pages

 In this example, the input field is set to be read from the bottom line of the sign.

-To change the input field location to a different line, use one of the following values: top
+To change the input field location to a different line, use one of the following values: top, top-aggregate, bottom, or bottom-aggregate in the configuration:

 This will set the input field location to the top line of the sign in the Sign UI feature.